 Some themes that continue to come up in story submissions and in the news include:

-•lack of respect, empathy, compassion
+•lack of respect, empathy, and compassion

-•bullying or pressure to submit to care provider's plans
+•bullying, threats, coercion, lies, and pressure to submit to care provider's plans

 •shaming, mocking, & belittling comments from care providers

-•ineffective complaints processes
+•ineffective and inaccessible complaints processes

 If you have accessibility needs or you’d prefer to have your story transcribed, record it as a voice memo on your phone and email it directly to email@example.com

-How can I support the project?
+How can we support the project?

 Donations are always welcome by e-transfer to firstname.lastname@example.org if you'd like to help keep things going.